 And do browse through our extensive resource of films and podcasts of previous events here.
 Films include Paula Gooder talking about the Body and Christianity, Michael Curry on The Jesus Movement Now, and Rowan Williams on Jesus Christ: the Unanswered Questions.
 Our most popular film is David Suchet’s electric reading of the whole of the Gospel of Mark live at St Paul’s in 2017.

-To be the first to hear about our new programme when it restarts, join our mailing
+To be the first to hear about our new online events or to receive our weekly reflections, join our mailing list.

 Please feel free to contact us: